 Although we recommend you turn to a licensed HVAC contractor to conduct a thorough inspection of your air conditioner, there are a few key indicators that your AC unit may be on its way out.
 If you keep a sharp watch for these warning signs, then you will have a better idea of when to replace your air conditioner.

-What is the life expectancy of an air conditioner?
+What is the typical life expectancy of an air conditioner?

 Generally speaking, older air conditioners last about a decade while newer models are expected to perform 15-20 years.
 This can give a broad indication of whether or not it is time to replace your unit.
 However, many factors influence the longevity of your air conditioner.
 For example:

-Is your AC unit the right size for your home?
+How can you tell if your AC unit is the right size for your home?

 Surprisingly, it is not uncommon to find air conditioners that are improperly sized.
 Key reasons for this mismatch are: